-3.71Generally, public servants acting in a private capacity have the same rights of free speech and conduct of their private affairs as other members of the public.
+3.90 Generally, public servants acting in a private capacity have the same rights of free speech and conduct of their private affairs as other members of the public.
 They should, however, ensure that their personal contribution to public discussion, including any on social media, maintains a level of discretion appropriate to the position they hold.
 Senior public servants, or those working closely with Ministers, need to exercise particular care.

 Public servants' contact with the House of Representatives and political parties

-3.72 The select committee is the main parliamentary institution with which public servants have contact.
+3.91 The select committee is the main parliamentary institution with which public servants have contact.
 Senior public servants regularly represent the Executive and support the government in terms of the government's accountability to the House of Representatives through select committees.
 The primary responsibility of officials is to their Ministers when they provide information or advice to select committees.
 Officials are subject to ministerial direction on answers to be given and information to be supplied to select committees.

-3.74 The House of Representatives must receive free and frank answers and evidence from those who appear before its committees.
+3.93 The House of Representatives must receive free and frank answers and evidence from those who appear before its committees.
 Parliamentary proceedings are protected by parliamentary privilege to ensure that those participating in them, including witnesses before select committees, do so without fear of external consequences.
-Officials from state sector agencies appear before select committees to support ministerial accountability, and their conduct must be consistent with this principle.
+Officials from public sector agencies appear before select committees to support ministerial accountability, and their conduct must be consistent with this principle.
 Therefore, at a minimum, they have an obligation to manage risks and apply a “no surprises” approach in briefing their Ministers.

-3.77 Ministers are responsible for consultation and negotiation involving political parties represented in the House.
+3.96 Ministers are responsible for consultation and negotiation involving political parties represented in the House.
 On occasion, Ministers may call on officials to support them in this process.
 Ministers should instruct their officials clearly on the nature of the contact, and on whether their role is to support a factual briefing or to support a process of consultation and negotiation.
 Any contact between an official and a representative of a political party should take place only with the prior approval of the official's Minister.

-3.79Information on the coalition and/or support agreements entered into by the parties forming a government is issued from time to time in a Cabinet Office circular.
+3.98 Information on the coalition and/or support agreements entered into by the parties forming a government is issued from time to time in a Cabinet Office circular.
 The circular sets out the practical arrangements for implementing any agreement, and provides guidance for Ministers, their staff, and officials on their respective roles and responsibilities in relation to the arrangements.

-3.80 Officials may communicate with Ministers and members of Parliament about matters affecting them as private citizens.
+3.99 Officials may communicate with Ministers and members of Parliament about matters affecting them as private citizens.
 Senior officials or those working closely with Ministers, however, should exercise particular care in doing so.
 An official is entitled to the same information and level of detail in response to an official information request as any member of the public.

-3.81If an employee wishes to communicate privately with a Minister about a matter concerning the agency by which he or she is employed, the Minister should ensure that the employee has first raised the matter with the agency's chief executive.
+3.100 If an employee wishes to communicate privately with a Minister about a matter concerning the agency by which they are employed, the Minister should ensure that the employee has first raised the matter with the agency's chief executive.

-3.82An employee may wish to disclose a serious wrongdoing in or by an agency under the Protected Disclosures Act 2000.
+3.101 An employee may wish to disclose a serious wrongdoing in or by an agency under the Protected Disclosures (Protection of Whistleblowers) Act 2022.
 A Minister may receive such a disclosure under the Act only if the employee has first followed the agency's internal procedures for such disclosures, or has disclosed the matter to the agency's chief executive or to an appropriate authority (as defined in the Act).